 First thing in the morning, your prospect’s personal concerns are more top of mind.
 This makes it easier for scheduled calls to slip through the cracks.

-In turn, the magic time slot for hosting meetings is when schedules start to calm down around 3 pm.
+In turn, the magic time slot for hosting meetings (or dialing in using call software) is when schedules start to calm down around 3 pm.

 This allows your prospect to fulfill not only their morning routine, but lunch, and the post-lunch rush.